Frequently Asked Questions about Visual MODFLOW Flex

 Increased Numerical Stability

-Unstructured grids in Visual MODFLOW Flex 2014.1 are composed of a special type of polygon called Voronoi Cells are superior to other unstructured grid geometries (nested grids, quad-tree grids) as they completely honor the Control Volume Finite Difference (CVFD) constraints, and therefore do not require the Ghost Node Correction (GNC) package.
-In addition, well and boundary condition nodes coincide exactly with the grid nodes.
+Unstructured Voronoi grids in Visual MODFLOW Flex are composed of a special type of polygon called Voronoi Cells that are generally superior to other unstructured grid geometries (nested grids, Quadtree grids) as they completely honor the Control Volume Finite Difference (CVFD) constraints, and therefore do not require the Ghost Node Correction (GNC) package.
+In addition, cell centroids will coincide exactly with conceptual wells and boundary condition feature vertices.
 This results in an efficient, robust and dependable numerical grid, with improved convergence and accuracy.

 MODFLOW-USG can be used to simulate groundwater flow for virtually any application.
-However, It’s ability to handle complex geology makes it’s ideal for applications in mining where steep slope geology is often encountered.
-Flexible grid refinement capabilities make it suitable for large regional and watershed scale models.
+However, It’s ability to handle complex geology makes it ideal for applications in mining where steep slope geology is often encountered.
+Flexible grid refinement capabilities also make it suitable for large regional and watershed scale models.

 The following processes and packages are supported: